 Answer: Since the facility already conducted its full-scale requirement for 2020, it is only required to conduct the scheduled workshop for November 2020.
 The facility is exempt from its next required full-scale, in January 2021.
-However, the facility must still complete an exercise of choice by November 2021.
+However, the facility was expected to complete an exercise of choice by November 2021.
+Since the facility is no longer operating under its activated emergency plan, the facility would resume its normal cycle.
+The facility would conduct its next full-scale exercise in January 2022 and an exercise of choice in November 2022.

 Scenario #2.
 Facility Y conducted a table-top exercise in January 2020 as the exercise of choice and is scheduled to conduct its full-scale exercise in November 2020.
 In March 2020, Facility Y activates its emergency preparedness program due to the COVID-19 PHE.
+As of 2021, the facility has returned to normal operating status (e.g. no longer operating under an activated emergency program).